 In 2000, Hamilton Paramedics serviced an average of 158 calls per day; 76% were dispatched as emergent or urgent.
 The average time paramedics spent in hospital emergency departments to transfer care was 31 minutes, and the response time was 10 minutes 12 seconds or less in 9 of 10 calls.
-In recent years the Paramedic Service has observed an increase in hospital emergency department time, an increase in requests for paramedic service from the community, and today 99% of the paramedic calls are dispatched as an urgent or an emergent event.
+In recent years and this year the Paramedic Service has observed increases in hospital emergency department time, an increase in paramedic service calls from the community, and today 99% of paramedic calls are dispatched as an urgent or an emergent event.